Flangvik/QRucible/README.md

 </p>

 ## QRucible

 Tiny Python utility that generates "imageless" QR codes in various formats, useful for evading QR code phishing-specific detections.
-Partially released with an accompanying [blog post]("https://flangvik.com/posts/2024-06-13-pixelless-qr-codes-with-qrucible/") and talk at x33fcon 2024. **A lot more** to be added during/after Defcon 32.
+Partially released with an accompanying [blog post](https://flangvik.com/posts/2024-06-13-pixelless-qr-codes-with-qrucible/) at x33fcon 2024. **A lot more will** be added during and after Defcon 32.

 ## Install